IvnVllrl/doobi-react/README.md

 2. Users can explore jeepney information and terminal availability.
 3. Admins can log in to access the admin dashboard for managing jeepney details and terminals.

-## Contributing

-We welcome contributions to enhance the Jeepney Information System.
-Please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - Thanks to MAPTILER for providing the API for displaying jeepney routes on the map.
-- Special thanks to our contributors and community for making this project possible.

 Feel free to reach out if you have any questions or issues.
 Happy jeepney exploring!